 #2: Understand what problem you’re solving

-All good content starts with the same impulse: to solve a reader problem.
+All good evergreen content starts with the same impulse: to solve a reader problem.

 (Even if the reader’s problem is boredom, which is the case for pure entertainment sites.)

-As the content creator, it’s your job to understand those “itches” of your audience.
+And when you master SEO for content writers, it’s your job to understand those “itches” of your audience.

 You have to know what’s worrying them, what excites them.
 You have to understand what they’re afraid of, and what they cherish, and what they are unwilling to lose.

 Human existence is full of problems to solve.
 Some of them are simple and some are so complex that they take a lifetime to untangle.
 Every collection of humans (in other words, every audience) has its own set of problems.

 If you’re looking for a list post about what kind of content to create, build a list of your audience’s problems instead.
 Answer those problems in your content, using numbered lists (and any other persuasion technique you learn) when they make sense.

 Keep listening for problems, and keep researching more effective ways to resolve those problems.
 That, more than anything else, is what creates your authority in a topic and persuades someone to keep reading.

 #3: What makes a list post fascinating?